LWFlouisa/uploadedfairyalt/about.md

 ---
 # About

-Uploaded Fairy is a Post Apocalyptic webcomic about the aftermath of the invasions by the French and Japanese in a future crumbled United States, and the eventual civil war between French and Japanese controlled American factions.
-It also ventures into the Cyberpunk world, where a young hacker finds a mysterious game that takes her to a fantasy world called Voreth's Promise.
+America as we know it is a distant memory, after France and Japan are caught in a long fued over portions of what was once the United States.
+In the present, a depressed executioner and a paracidal murderess begin to live seperate lives, and yet one still holds onto a memory of their childhood friendship.
+They seek oblivion.
+As the spirit of this executioner haunts the wires of a new virtual reality system, a gamer girl finds a video game on the net while living in the ruins of this long war.
+They seek to suppress a part of themselves that would like go down the rabbit hole of becoming a psychopathic gamer herself.
+Blood is cheap and dreams are not sacred to advertisers.

 [Return To Index](https://lwflouisa.github.io/uploadedfairyalt/)